 Oklahoma Modernism Weekend events will take place in and around some of the city’s most vibrant shopping and dining districts.
 If you have some extra time, you might want to check them out.

 Automobile Alley, so named because it was once where most of OKC’s auto dealerships were located, is now home to a plethora of exciting shops and restaurants.
-If you’re in the neighborhood, keep your eye out for the blue shipping container on NW 9th — that is home to Perch’d, a wondrous, all-modern boutique where you can find everything from kids’ items to books to unusual tile.
-Also stop in and check out Urbane, an beautiful mod furniture and home decor store, and Plenty Mercantile, which specializes in personally crafted items and home goods.
+If you’re in the neighborhood, stop in and check out Urbane, an beautiful mod furniture and home decor store and Plenty Mercantile, which specializes in personally crafted items and home goods.
 And if you like breakfast, try the incredible hashbrowns at Hatch.
-If neither of those appeal, try the pizza at the iconic Oklahoma eatery, Hideaway Pizza, the burgers at S&B Burger Joint, or delicious steaks at either Red Prime or Broadway 10 Bar & Chophouse, or south of the border delights at Iguana Mexican Grille.
-While in Automobile Alley, stop by Sara Sara for a yummy cupcake and a glass of freezing cold milk — there’s nothing better to give you a second wind of shopping energy than their delightful sweets!
+Or try the pizza at the iconic Oklahoma eatery, Hideaway Pizza, the burgers at S&B Burger Joint, the delicious steaks at either Red Prime or Broadway 10 Bar & Chophouse, or south of the border delights at Iguana Mexican Grille.

 Located south of downtown, Capitol Hill is a thriving Hispanic district where you can find the most authentic Mexican food in town at such eateries as El Potosino, El Ranchito, or El Alex.
 Also stop by Grille on the Hill for breakfast or a diner-style lunch and to ogle at their huge collection of Capitol Hill history.

 Channel former Deep Deuce residents Charlie Christian and Ralph Ellison as you stroll through the district that was once OKC’s thriving African-American community.
 Every mid-century jazz great played at the Deep Deuce night spots, and Martin Luther King even applied for a minister’s position at the Calvary Baptist Church, which is now home to the Dan Davis Law Firm.
 You can still catch great music at the Deep Deuce Grille, which also serves up some tasty eats.
-Like burgers and dogs?
-Then try Urban Johnnie and Anchor Down respectively.
-If pizza is your thing, you can’t go wrong at the Wedge, or if a tasty sandwich is more to your liking, try Slaughter’s Hall.
-For the best selection of whiskey in town, head over to Wsky Lounge.
-If you’re aching to do a little shopping, check out the beautifully curated pickin’s at Bella Vici, and if you love art, one of the best galleries in the city is [Artspace] at Untitled — you can also shop at their incredible store, [Hive], which is filled with one-of-a-kind creations from local and national artists.
+Other eateries to check out include La Baguette and Anchor Down respectively.
+If pizza is your thing, you can’t go wrong at the Wedge If you’re aching to do a little shopping, check out the beautifully curated pickin’s at Bella Vici, and if you love art, one of the best galleries in the city is Artspace at Untitled — you can also shop at their incredible store, the Hive, which is filled with one-of-a-kind creations from local and national artists.

 The Plaza District

 Just a few years ago, many of the buildings in this now-thriving area were crumbling and boarded up.
 Thanks to the efforts of many forward thinking neighbors, the area at NW 16th and Blackwelder has come to life in a big way and is now packed full with unique locally owned shops and restaurants.
-You will definitely want to visit Mike at RetrOKC, a mid-century modern shop that is so fun and funky … just like the district itself.
+You will definitely want to visit Mike at RetrOKC, a mid-century modern shop that is so fun and funky and is just a few blocks from the district (see address at the end of this guide).
 If you like vintage clothing, you must stop and browse the aisles at Bad Granny’s Bazaar, Out on a Limb, and Dig It.
 One of the best galleries in town, Kasum, is also located here.
 And, you can’t visit the Plaza District without stopping in at Pie Junkie, which serves, hands down, the most decadent desserts in town.
 If you’re not quite ready for dessert, there are a plethora of good eateries to choose from in the Plaza District, from delicious pizza at Empire Slice House to a ramen feast at Goro to yummy sandwiches at The Mule delicious pub food at Saints.
-If you’re looking for a good selection of beer, then Oak & Ore should be high on your list of taverns to check out, and also check the yummy tacos at Chiltepe’s.
-Finally, for a little pick-me-up, head to the District House for a hearty coffee.
+If you’re looking for a good selection of beer, then Oak & Ore should be high on your list of taverns to check out.

-Located just south on Walker from the First Christian Church (at NW 28th and Walker), the Paseo is OKC’s oldest shopping district.
-The charming Spanish Revival complex was built in the late 1920s and has evolved into the Metro’s premier arts district, with 22 galleries calling the village home; definitely take time to stroll through the galleries and see what they have to offer.
+The Spanish-style buildings that make up the Paseo are OKC’s oldest shopping district.
+The charming Spanish Revival complex was built in the late 1920s and has evolved into the metro’s premier arts district, with 22 galleries calling the village home; definitely take time to stroll through the galleries and see what they have to offer.
 You can also find some funky shops in the Paseo, including ReModernOK, a mid-century modern lover’s paradise and Bone Dust, which offers an impressive collection of vintage clothing and cowboy boots, along with hand-crafted jewelry and leather goods.
-Also, check out Betsy King Shoes, Su Casa, and the wonderfully fun Craig’s Curious Emporium.
-After all of that shopping, you will be hungry and you have all kinds of dining options in the Paseo, from the delicious pizza at Sauced to the funky atmosphere of Picasso’s to the more elegant Paseo Grill — you can’t go wrong eating anywhere in the neighborhood.
+Also, check out Betsy King Shoes and Su Casa.
+After all of that shopping, you will be hungry and you have all kinds of dining options in the Paseo, from the delicious pizza at Sauced to the funky atmosphere of Picasso’s to the more elegant Paseo Grill to tacos at Oso on Paseo to delicious cocktails and snacks at Scratch to breakfast at Buttermilk or Holey Rollers — you can’t go wrong eating anywhere in the neighborhood.

 Relive the area’s western roots in the still-in-use stockyards area, where you can spy cattle heading to market, shop at such outfitters as Langston’s Western Wear, and eat at OKC’s oldest restaurant, the century old Cattlemen’s Steakhouse.
 Yum!

 Anchored by the newly repurposed Tower Theater, the Uptown 23rd district is abuzz with activity both day and night.
 It’s a great area to plan a pub crawl from the always hoppin’ and very retro Pump Bar to the swanky Drake, which also serves incredible oysters and fish dishes, to the ’70s-themed Rockford, which specializes in updated versions of your favorite disco-era cocktails.
-The district is also home to some of the city’s best restaurants, including hometown favorites, Cheever’s and Guernsey Park for fine dining, Pizzeria Gusto for authentic Neopolitan pizza, the retro-themed Mutt’s for the best hot dog in town, Thai House or Sala Thai for, duh, Thai, Tucker’s for a true onion burger, Back Door BBQ for a meat lover’s feast, Guyutes for the best rooftop drinking and dining in the district, or the nationally renowned Big Truck Tacos.
+The Bunker Club offers the best eye candy of any bar in town … and the drinks are great, too.
+The district is also home to some of the city’s best restaurants, including hometown favorites, such as Cheever’s for fine dining, Pizzeria Gusto for authentic Neopolitan pizza, the retro-themed Mutt’s for the best hot dog in town, Thai House or Sala Thai for, duh, Thai, Tucker’s for a true onion burger, Back Door BBQ for a meat lover’s feast, Guyutes for the best rooftop drinking and dining in the district, or the nationally renowned Big Truck Tacos.
 After dinner, stroll to Cuppies and Joe for a tasty sweet or saunter over to the Blue Note for a game of pool and some rockin’ live music.
-As for shopping, check out Interior Gilt for home furnishings and decor or splurge on attire and shoes at Rant Dry Goods.
+As for shopping, check out Interior Gilt for home furnishings and decor.

 One of the oldest neighborhood district in OKC, Western Avenue is a great place to shop for antiques and other one-of-a-kind treasures.
-Search for unique treasures at Antique Avenue, Mockingbird Manor, and Sabi Limited, then head to local florist A Date with Iris, a shop that also carries fun knick knacks and gift items.
-If you love bonsai and other greenery, pop by Garden Gnome Bonsai and lust over all of their fantastic creations, or if records are your passion, a stop at Guestroom Records is a must.
+Search for unique treasures at Antique Avenue and Mockingbird Manor, then head to local florist A Date with Iris, a shop that also carries fun knick knacks and gift items.
+If records are your passion, a stop at Guestroom Records is a must.
 After all of that browsing, stop and have a cold beer at one of OKC’s oldest watering holes, Cock o’ the Walk.
 Another OKC institution is VZD’s, which is a converted ’20s-era drugstore that features some pretty amazing food in a relaxed, neighborhood atmosphere.
-If fried chicken is your thing, then you will love the Drum Room, or if you prefer pub fare, try the Barrel.
+If fried chicken is your thing, then you will love the Drum Room.
 And you must stop by the Will Rogers Theater for a drink and snack and to check out the beautiful original murals in the lobby.
 Next door, grab some sushi from Sushi Neko or stroll across the street for a game of pool at Sipango Lounge.
 Finally, for a REALLY BIG treat, stop by Ketch Design Center and meander through the showroom to the overflow room in back.
 There, you will find nirvana … that is, roll upon roll of authentic vintage wallpaper.
 Foil, flocked, geometric prints, florals — you name it and they’ve probably got it.
 It’s the best vintage eye candy in town!
 Finally, head over to the beautifully mod Classen Curve, where you will find all kinds of great shops and eateries.

 Mid-Century Modern Shops and Vintage Clothing Stores